dwhagar/Tasker.Trusted-Devices/README.md

 On the Moto X the device was always a Bluetooh device.
 I use both my headset and my headphones as trusted devices as they are both Bluetooth.
 This can use any device that Tasker can setup as a "State" (WiFi access point, location, etc..) as long as you can sent an entry and exit event, it can be used.

+== How do I use it? ==
+=== The Short Version ===
+Simple configure a profile in Tasker that has both an entry (when condition is true) and an exit (when condition is no longer true) the entry should be the "Trusted Device Connected" action and the exit should be the "Trusted Device Disconnected" profile.
+There, done.
+You can have as many of these potential profiles true at any given time, only when NONE of them are true will trusted mode be disabled.

+=== The Long Version ===
+The basic idea in using this is to be able to have as many trusted conditions true at the same time as you might need.
+For instance, you may want to set things up so that your lock screen disables if you're at home on your local WiFi.
+At the same time you might also have it set up so that if you're connected to your car's bluetooth system your lock screen is also disabled.

+Assuming you start at home and leave for, lets say work, both of these conditions could be true at the same time.
+Rather than directly enable or disable the lock screen directly which would be complicated to decide when you're in you car, but leave your home WiFi on your way to work, to keep the lock screen disabled or enable it again.
+To simply this we store how many trusted conditions are true in a variable.
+Then a profile does nothing but watch that number, if the number is > 0, trusted mode is on.
+If the number is 0 (should never be below, but that isn't protected against) trusted mode is turned off.

+This way, if you are in your car and on its Bluetooth, then get home and connect to the WiFi but turn your car off and its Bluetooth goes away.
+The system knows that at least one of your trusted conditions is still true and leaves your lock screen off.

 == Security Concerns ==
 Please be aware that in doing this you are making a certain set of conditions where your lock screen will not enable.
 Just like with the Moto X if a device is locked and a trusted device is connected, it will wait for an unlock before disabling the lock screen.
 After that, until the trusted device (or condition) is no longer true it the lock screen will not enable.